h2oai/mlops-dai-runtimes/local-rest-scorer/README.md

 # DAI Deployment Template for Local SpringBoot Scorer

-This package contains sources of a generic Java scorer implementation based on SpringBoot.
+This package contains sources of a generic Java scorer implementation based on SpringBoot and its Docker image.

 ## Building